Jennie Denney, AMFT | Therapist in San Clemente, CA

 For some clients, integrating gentle movement outdoors creates calm and access to new insight.

 Across all of this, safety and pacing matter most.
-We slow down long enough to process, not just talk.
+Whether you're processing trauma, navigating faith deconstruction, grieving a loss, or making sense of a major life transition, we slow down long enough to process—not just talk.

 What You Can Expect in Our Work Together

 Many of the people I work with, especially mothers, arrive feeling like they need to hold everything together before asking for support.
-Therapy offers a place where you don’t have to carry it all alone.
+Therapy offers a place where you do not have to carry it all alone.

 Ready to take the next step?